-There are no ospfd specific options.
-Common options can be specified (Common Invocation Options) to ospfd. ospfd needs to acquire interface information from zebra in order to function.
+ospfd must acquire interface information from zebra in order to function.
 Therefore zebra must be running before invoking ospfd.
 Also, if zebra is restarted then ospfd must be too.

-Like other daemons, ospfd configuration is done in OSPF specific configuration file ospfd.conf.
+Like other daemons, ospfd configuration is done in OSPF specific configuration file ospfd.conf when the integrated config is not used.